spacetelescope/webbpsf/docs/jwst.rst

 Imaging and spectroscopy
 ------------------------

-webbpsf models the optics of NIRSpec, mostly in **imaging** mode or for monochromatic PSFs that can be assembled into spectra using other tools.
+WebbPSF models the optics of NIRSpec, mostly in **imaging** mode or for monochromatic PSFs that can be assembled into spectra using other tools.

 This is not a substitute for a spectrograph model, but rather a way of simulating a PSF as it would appear with NIRSpec in imaging mode (e.g. for